nathanieldchu/ubuild_CCF/join.md

     this long, we are indecently excited to get to know you more.
 Please, send us an email at tezzafoods@gmail.com.
 If we don’t have a job for you now, then we’ll make sure that we come running as soon as that changes.'
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: Who are you?
+    content: ''
+  col_2:
+    content: So your mission and vision aligns with ours.
+The overlap in our core values and the characteristics you strive for is uncanny.
+This is going great!
+      We’ve passed the one-drink sniff test and you’ve decided not to pretend that you got a text from your friend so you could ditch us.
+It’s time to ask more awkward questions.
+    headline: ''
+- template: 2-column-text
+  block: two-column-1
+  col_1:
+    headline: Do you love the steep end of the learning curve?
+    content: ''
+  col_2:
+    content: 'What sounds like more fun to you:<br><br>1.
+Being the expert in something and a company’s go-to resource for that thing.
+You crush it all day long.<br>2.
+      Continually dreaming up new ideas, getting totally lost, reading 100 wikipedia articles that you never would have guessed existed, figuring out how to turn your idea into reality, building a first version from scratch and duck tape, building another that you are so proud of, and then repeating all of that.<br><br>If the second one sounds like your jam, then we might be a good fit.
+We put equal value on expertise and open-minded ignorance.
+We love learning new topics, building new systems, and making real stuff.
+Few things are as exciting to us as doing something scary and new.
+Speaking of scary:'
+    headline: ''

 ---